wp-plugins/exclude-or-include-pages-tags-posts-categories-integrate-with-wiziapp/readme.txt

 1. Go to the "Plugins" / "Add new" on the left main menu.
 2. Type "Exclude or include Pages, Tags, Posts and Categories" within the search box and click "Search Plugins".
-3. Choose the "Exclude or include Pages, Tags, Posts and Categories” Plugin and click "Install Now".
+3. Choose the "Exclude or include Pages, Tags, Posts and Categories" Plugin and click "Install Now".
 4. Click "Activate Plugin".

 == Screenshots ==